TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - disable buying in warmup
 	- or just 0 money

-- check out these reinferences because maybe desyncs are due to them
 - arena gui predicts wrong
 	- draw deaths only for referential, i think it might be the other way around
 	- problem is, it draws based on state not on events?